netzpolitikorg/xandr_recherche_EU/readme.md

 # Documentation of the Xandr-Investigation by netzpolitik.org

 This repository contains the core tools used to investigate a [list of Advertisement-segments](https://web.archive.org/web/20230525225839/https://docs.xandr.com/en-US/bundle/monetize_monetize-standard/page/topics/data-marketplace-buyer-overview.html) accidentally published by Xandr/Microsoft on their website.
 This repository is not active, and only serves to archive our process and allow others to reproduce and expand on our findings.
-The results of this analysis were published on netzpolitik.org in August of 2023. # TODO: add link.
+The results of this analysis were [published on netzpolitik.org in August of 2023](https://netzpolitik.org/2023/europa-vergleich-wie-eng-uns-datenhaendler-auf-die-pelle-ruecken).

 In this document, we will briefly cover the process that we employed in our data analysis and explain the content of the repository: